BiodiversityDataScienceCorp/Instructional-Pedagogy/2-2-motivation.md

 commit, push, submit a PR and boom, you're done." in an introduction to GitHub is likely going to have the opposite effect from what was intended.
 + Take over the student's keyboard.
 It is rarely a good idea to type anything for your students.
-Doing so can be demotivating for the learner (as it implies you don't think they can do it themselves or that you don't want to wait for them).
-It also wastes a valuable opportunity for your learner to develop muscle memory and other skills that are essential for independent work.
+Doing so can be demotivating for the student (as it implies you don't think they can do it themselves or that you don't want to wait for them).
+It also wastes a valuable opportunity for your student to develop muscle memory and other skills that are essential for independent work.
 + Express surprise at unawareness.
 Saying things like "I can't believe you don't know X" or "You've never heard of Y?" signals to the student that they do